mohamadiarch/awesome-cheatsheets/tools/linux_shortkeys.md

 Alt+D – Delete the Word after the cursor

 Fix Typos
-Alt+T or Esc+T - Swap current word with previous word Ctrl+T Swap the last two characters before the cursor with each other Ctrl+_ (Ctrl+Shift+-)  - Undo your last key press Ctrl+U – Clear all text from Cursor to Beginning of Line
+Alt+T or Esc+T - Swap current word with previous word (press between gaps) Ctrl+T Swap the last two characters before the cursor with each other Ctrl+_ (Ctrl+Shift+-)  - Undo your last key press Ctrl+U – Clear all text from Cursor to Beginning of Line